tteodorescu0/sre-l10n/yaml.md

 relative pauses in terms of `short, medium, long`.
 Pauses are accumulative and the given value is the minimal pause that will be used.
 That is, even if a pause is defined as small, it can be longer in case the preceding expression requires this.
-In case it is defined as medium or long than the pause will be at least medium or long no matter how small the preceding expression is.
+In case it is defined as medium or long, the pause will be at least medium or long no matter how small the preceding expression is.